cdap-guides/cdap-bi-guide/README.md

 Build and Run Application
 -------------------------

-The `PurchaseApp` application can be built and packaged using Apache Maven commands.
-Run the following commands from the project directory:
+The `PurchaseApp` application can be built and packaged using the Apache Maven command from the project directory:

     mvn clean package